 According to Article 62 of the Constitution of Ukraine, a person is considered non-guilty in the commission of a crime and cannot be subject to criminal punishment until he or she is found guilty by court.

 18. Who ensures the safety of detectives?

-NABU special operations unit safeguards detectives when catching persons red-handed, serving notices of suspicions, conducting searches, etc.
+NABU special operations unit protects detectives when they catch persons red-handed, serve notices of suspicion, conduct searches, etc.